 “I’m a farmer’s daughter, and that’s where I got that story from,” she says quite candidly.
 As time went on, Nicola became more and more withdrawn, even though that was not her true nature.
 Then one day, a very big cyst on her inner thigh burst, causing her a lot of pain.
 This time, in floods of tears, she did turn to her mother for help.
 “Mam took me to the doctor, who referred me to a dermatologist at Tallaght Hospital,” says Nicola.
 “I was told I’d have to wait two years for an appointment.
 Some 27 months later, I got a letter asking me if I still wanted an appointment.
 When I said I did, they referred me to Mount Carmel.
 But it closed the week before my appointment.”

-About two months later, Nicola was seen by Tallaght Hospital dermatologist Dr Anne-Marie Tobin, at a clinic in Naas.
-“Within 10 minutes, she had diagnosed me with hidradenitis suppurativa (HS),” Nicola says.
+About two months later, Nicola was seen by Tallaght Hospital dermatologist, Prof Anne-Marie Tobin, at a clinic in Naas.
+“Within 10 minutes, she had diagnosed me with Hidradenitis Suppurativa (HS),” Nicola says.

 HS is an autoimmune chronic skin condition, which is characterised by recurrent, painful, boil-like lumps or abscesses, in the armpits, groin, perianal area, buttocks or under the breasts.
 The condition causes the abnormal blockage of hair follicles in areas where certain sweat glands (apocrine glands) are located, leading to recurrent inflammation, nodules and abscesses.
 The Foundation says that there has been very little discussion about HS to date.